 4. Kitchen Equipment and Raw Material Needed in a QSR

-Kitchen equipment is a major expense for the restaurants.
+Kitchen equipment is a major expense for the restaurants and same is the case in a quick service restaurant.
 A small working table for 4 sqft can cost somewhere around Rs 6-7k.
 But, it is not always necessary to have everything new in the kitchen; most of the kitchen equipment can be bought old and used.
 This would roughly save around Rs 1 lakh.
 While working table, refrigerator, store racks and cupboards can be reused, burners, Tandoor, and gas pipeline should be new to avoid the added cost of repairs and gas leakages that are bound to happen.
 Other than the aforementioned kitchen equipment, Mixer, fry-pans, knives, cutting boards and other utensils should be bought new.

 About Rs 2,30,000 is invested in the setting up the kitchen.
 Lastly, raw materials such groceries, packaging, dairy, and poultry will cost you Rs 20,000 for the first five days of the operations, depending upon the sale you make in the first five days.